korcankaraokcu/PINCE/CONTRIBUTING.md

 It could maybe replaced with something else after a refactorization

 About the max characters per line, I used to use PyCharm when I first started this project years ago.
 120 characters is a limit brought by PyCharm, I've quit using PyCharm eventually but I think the limit makes the code look quite nice.
 Black suggests a limit of 88 characters, which is a bit short to be frank.
 So I think it's good to keep this old habit, especially considering that docstrings have also followed this rule for a long time now.
 This limit for docstrings however, is not strict at all.
 A few characters passing the limit is ok, sometimes going for a newline messes up the readability, trust your guts and decide for yourself

+# Documentation
+We use Google style documentation and type hints.
+A good example would be `get_breakpoints_in_range` function in [debugcore.py](./libpince/debugcore.py).
+Root folder of libpince has 100% documentation coverage so a pull request regarding libpince has to be documented.
+For other places, it's enough to document the parts you think that'd be confusing to read later on.
+You are not obliged to document everything in other places as we are also quite lax with it

+We use Sphinx to automatically generate html files from the docs and napoleon extension to convert Google style docs to reStructuredText.
+To test locally, `cd` into the [docs](./docs) directory and execute `sh install_sphinx.sh`.
+This will install Sphinx and its extensions within the venv.
+After this, You can modify [source files](./docs/source) and then build html files with `sh build_html.sh` to test your changes.
+To create source files for multiple modules automatically, `sphinx-apidoc` can be used.
+For single modules, you can edit the source files manually (like I did with `guiutils`)

+[build_docs.yml](.github/workflows/build_docs.yml) workflow is responsible for automatic html generation, it gets triggered automatically whenever there's a new release or manually whenever necessary.
+The workflow generates files within the `gh-pages` branch.
+It's an orphaned branch so it can be deleted without affecting the history

 # UI Files
 You need to have [Qt6 Designer](https://pkgs.org/search/?q=designer&on=files) and [pyuic6](https://pkgs.org/search/?q=pyuic6&on=files) installed.
 If there are no available packages for your distro, install [pyqt6-tools](https://pypi.org/project/pyqt6-tools/) instead